Sage-Bionetworks-Challenges/cnb-tools/docs/user-guide/contributing.md

 ### Development workflow

-**cnb-tools** is tracked with issues and pull requests (PR).
+The **cnb-tools** project is tracked with issues and pull requests (PR).
 To contribute, modify the project in [your own fork] and issue a PR once you are ready for other devs to review and discuss.

 Here is a typical contribution workflow:

 1. **(optional) Self-assign issue**

-    See something you like?
+    See a bug or feature you'd like to handle?
 Assign yourself the issue!
 That way, no duplicated effort will be done.
-This will also help notify the community that there is active work being done on the bug/feature.
+This will also let the community that there is some activity with the ticket.

 2. **Branch off `develop` and make changes**

-    We recommend prefixing the new branch with either `bug` or `feat`, depending on the issue you've assigned, followed by its tracking number.
-Also ensure `develop` is up-to-date before creating the new branch!
+    We recommend prefixing the new branch name with either `bug` or `feat`, depending on the issue you've assigned, followed by its tracking number.
+Also ensure `develop` is up-to-date before creating the new branch:

     ```
-    $ git checkout develop && git pull
+    git checkout develop && git pull
-    $ git checkout -b <feat/bug-123>
+    git checkout -b <feat/bug-123> develop
     ```

 3. **Push changes to fork**